-Alexandra Rowles is one of our Force Control Room (FCR) dispatch operatives.
+Alexandra Price is one of our Force Control Room (FCR) dispatch operatives.
 She spends each shift deploying police officers to calls from the public – here’s an insight into her job and why she loves it.

 I’ve been with Northamptonshire Police since 2015 and spent my first 18 months taking 101 and 999 calls before I moved into the world of dispatch.
 This role involves sending the appropriate officers to callers who are most in need of police help, while also assessing all the other incidents waiting for deployment and making sure the risks involved aren’t increasing.